Jackie Moore - Baritone

 I was privileged to be one of the founding members of Hallelujah Harmony Quartet in 2005.
 Being invited to sing with Hallelujah Harmony Quartet was a lifelong dream come true for me.
 I had been singing and leading worship in church for years, but I always thought God had something else for me.
 When I was invited to sing with the quartet I knew it was the opportunity to use the voice God blessed me with to bring Him praise and glory.
 It was also a great chance to show Christ to as many people as possible.
 It has been a wonderful ride so far, and I am looking forward to many more years in the future.

 Music has always been a major part of my life, particularly Southern Gospel music.
 When I was a young child I can remember my dad going to the Christian bookstore and buying all of the latest quartet cassettes.
 I’ve listened to many styles of music “but there is none so dear as when I hear an old convention song.”
 I originally sang with HHQ as a baritone, and I am now fortunate to be able to return to them singing bass.
 It is an honor to be able to worship God in four part harmony with my friends.

-I have been married to Courtney Southerland for 5 years and we have one son, Colton.
+I have been married to Courtney Southerland for 6 years and we have two children, Colton and Aubree.
 Courtney and I graduated from the University of Central Arkansas with education degrees.
-We now live in Emerson, AR where I coach basketball and Courtney teaches fourth grade.
+We now live in Emerson, AR where I coach basketball, tennis, and track, teach social studies, and Courtney teaches fourth grade.